mmckn/Phonebook-Frontend/README.md

-This is the React application for a phonebook management system.
+A React application for a phonebook management system.
 Accessible via: https://cryptic-fortress-05104.herokuapp.com/